addaeze/data-analytics-portfolio/01-Dominion-Mini-Mart/README.md

 ## Data Sourcing

-The dataset was prepared to represent transactional sales from a Nigerian mini-mart environment.
+The dataset was gotten from Dominion mini-mart.

 The data contained information such as: